BMW-InnovationLab/BMW-Labeltool-Lite/README.md

 ## Known Errors

--All JSON files inside the labeltool should be encoded to "UTF-16 LE" , otherwise an error could be caused.
+-All JSON files, except the label files, within the Labeltool should be encoded in "UTF-16 LE", otherwise an error may occur.

 ## Acknowledgements